Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 The George Inn have a really great range of gin – as well as other typical pub drinks – and we whiled away the time before dinner with a couple of G&Ts in front of the fire.

-When dinner time came the staff were happy for us to stay at our table in the bar area although the pub does have two different dining areas as well.
+When our restaurant dinner time came the staff were happy for us to stay at our table in the bar area although the pub does have two different dining areas as well.
 I got the impression that as long as the customers are happy the staff are happy – and it made us feel really at home.

 We started our meal with garlic mushrooms on toast and chicken liver pate.
 Both were really good sizes for starters and full of flavour.
 Plus, Dave was impressed that the bread to pate ratio of his starter was spot on – usually there’s never enough bread when we order pate.